Tens of thousands mourn murdered Ukraine rebel 'hero' - AFP

 Zakharchenko had led Russian-backed insurgents in the rebel region for the last four years.

-In November 2014, he was elected the first president of the Donetsk republic and earlier that year took part in the storming of the regional administration building that launched the conflict.
+In November 2014, he was elected the first president of the Donetsk republic, facing no real opposition, and took part in the storming of the regional administration building that launched the conflict.

 More than 10,000 people have been killed since the insurgency broke out in the eastern Donetsk and Lugansk regions in April 2014 following Russia's annexation of Crimea from Ukraine.